erenyeager101/Pathify/README.md

 ### Tech Stack

-Voyawander is built using the following technologies:
+Pathify is built using the following technologies:

 - **React.js**: The core frontend library for building dynamic user interfaces.
 - **Chakra UI**: A flexible and accessible design system for creating beautiful user interfaces.